SpiliosDimakopoulos/bootstrap-efficiency-model/README.md

-# Bootstrap Efficiency Model: Computational Analysis of Bootstrapped Startups
+# Bootstrap Efficiency Model

+##Computational Analysis of Bootstrapped Startups

 Computational implementation for the research paper **"Bootstrapped Startups in the Digital Economy: Theory and Empirical Validation"** by Spilios Dimakopoulos (August 2025).